-The two Armstrongs write the songs but they write in isolation, rarely working together during the writing stages.
+Armstrongs write songs but not together.
 As a result, two distinctly different styles of Slack are present.

 In complete contrast to the writing of the songs, the development of each song is highly collaborative.
-All band members work the quality control knobs, contributing musical ideas and expertise and keeping each other in check and adding to the flavour.
+In the studio, all band members act as quality control knobs, bringing ideas and expertise, keeping each other in check and adding to the flavour.